sysco-middleware/workshop-apache-kafka-development/01-kafka-clients/README.md

 Applications can use this API to send `Record`s to an Apache Kafka cluster.

-We with a very simple application that just send 'hello-world' Records to Kafka:
+Here is a simple application that just send 'hello-world' Records to Kafka:

 > Source: `src/main/java/no/sysco/middleware/kafka/producer/SimpleProducerApp.java`